Blog post by Madeleine

 |Tomato seedling ready to be moved|

-2.Transplant your broad beans out into the vegetable patch, but only if you have a small poly tunnel in which to cover them with, a frost could kill them.
+2.Transplant your broad beans out into the vegetable patch, but only if you have a small poly tunnel in which to cover them.
+A frost could kill them.
 If you sowed sweet peas last Autumn they should be also ready to be planted out, try to keep these covered too with maybe some kind of cloche or solar bell.
 If your tomatoes are large enough, you may feel that they are ready to be transplanted from their seed trays into larger pots and put into a greenhouse/on windowsills.
 Mine are getting large and leggy, so I will.
 Use ordinary compost with a 1/8th mix of sand to help with retaining water.

 3. Dig or rotavate beds to get ready for planting out your potatoes.